James D. Sterling, PhDProfessor, KGI; Director of Postdoctoral Professional Master's Program, Faculty Director of the PSM National Office

 Alexander FJ, Chen S, Sterling JD.
 "Lattice Boltzmann Thermohydrodynamics".
 Physical Review e 1993;47(4):R2249-R2252

 Dr. Sterling's graduate work in chemically-reacting flows and acoustics led to an interest in dynamical systems and complex systems theory and a two-year visit to Los Alamos National Laboratory where he worked at the Center for Nonlinear Studies as a pioneer of the Lattice Boltzmann numerical method for the simulation of fluid mechanics.
+A common theme in the laboratory research efforts ever since has been in electrohydrodynamics and electrostatics of soft matter and application to the design and development of biological research tools and diagnostics - the current focus of our research.

 Current Research Projects